 The Severn Bore has been known to reach two metres in height.
 Its average speed is 16km per hour.The Severn Estuary experiences the second highest tide anywhere in the world, and the difference between the lowest and highest tide in any one day can be more than 14.5 metres.
 High or spring tides occur on several days in each lunar cycle throughout the year.

 The size of a bore can also be affected by opposing winds or high freshwater levels which reduce its height and delay its time of arrival, whereas a following wind can increase its height and advance the time it arrives.
-There is no true Severn Bore upstream of Gloucester because of weirs on the twin-armed channel near the city.
+There is no true Severn Bore upstream at Gloucester because of weirs on the twin-armed channel near the city.

 A convenient vantage point for the bore is Telford’s bridge at Over but the bore is at its most spectacular on the section of river between Minsterworth and Lower Parting.
 Some of the best viewing points are: